garethdeltamu/gryphon-docs-test/docs/source/index.rst

 We hope you enjoy yourself and help yourself to some cookies.

-Don't do anything I wouldn't do.
+Don't do anything I wouldn't do, or do, who cares.
+Not me.

 .. toctree::
    :maxdepth: 2